 Financial: Rebekah Doweyko has an employment relationship with Walden Behavioral Care.
 She receives a speaking honorarium from PESI, Inc. Rebekah Doweyko has no relevant financial relationships with ineligible organizations.

-Non-financial: Rebekah Doweyko is a member of American Counseling Association and the International Association for Eating Disorder Professionals.
-She has no relevant non-financial relationships.
+Non-financial: Rebekah Doweyko is a member of the American Counseling Association and the International Association for Eating Disorder Professionals.